MinaProtocol/mina/frontend/website/docs/glossary.md

 ####Pub-sub

 Short for publish-subscribe, pub-sub is a a messaging pattern where message senders broadcast messages, and any listeners that have previously subscribed to that sender's messages will be notified.
 Coda utilizes this pattern, for example, as a way to notify clients when a new block has been added to the chain.
 This event can be "heard" by all listeners, and each listener need not independently poll for new data.

+####Reorganization

+When a competing fork of the blockchain increases in length relative to the main branch, the blockchain undergoes a reorganization to reflect the stronger fork as the main branch.
+After a reorganization, the transactions on the dropped branch are no longer guaranteed inclusion into the blockchain, and will need to be added to new blocks on the longest branch.

 ####Signatures